 We’ll be making this cookies and cream cake with coffee frosting many many more times.

 You might be wondering how you could make frosting that’s coffee flavored without creating a soupy, coffee, frosting mess.
 We flavored our cookies and cream coffee buttercream with instant espresso powder.
 It packs a powerful punch, without thinning out your buttercream.
 If you like coffee Oreo ice cream, don’t make this…because you will eat multiple spoonfuls of it and feel very sick like I did 🙂

 Making a layer cake can seem tricky, but with these tips it will be a breeze.

 Refrigerate or freeze your layers before assembling.
 This will stabilize each layer and make assembling your cake so much easier.
 It will also prevent any crumbs from getting into your buttercream.
 A win win all around.

-Put your frosting into a large piping bag.
+Put your frosting into a large piping bag fitted with a wide piping tip or just snip off the end!
 Place one layer onto your plate or cake stand.
 Pipe an outline around the edge of the bottom layer and then fill in the circle.
 This will ensure you get an even layer of frosting all around.
 If you fill your cake with any sort of filling (this cookies and cream cake would be AMAZING with a chocolate ganache) this will also create a dam to prevent any leakage.